 - Check the weather for your destination(s).
 Take out or add items to your luggage, if necessary.

 - Make arrangements to get to (and from!) the airport.

-- Double-check that you have all necessary tickets, passports, photo I.D.s, money, cameras, medicine and all bags ON YOUR PERSON.
+- Double-check that you have all necessary tickets, passports, photo I.D.s, money, cameras, mobile devices, medicine and all bags ON YOUR PERSON.

 WHN TIP – Currency Exchange as You Go: Flying to a foreign country?
 Convert some money before you go so when you land at the airport you have pocket change.